Simplistik78/OMNI/README.md

 ## First Time Setup

 1. Launch OMNI
+2. The application will start in clipboard monitoring mode by default
+3. Use `/loc` or `/jumploc` in-game to see your location on the map

+### Optional OCR Setup

+If you want to use OCR-based capture:

-2. Click "Position Capture Window" to set the capture area
+1. Click "Position Capture Window" to set the capture area
-3. Position the overlay where your coordinates appear in-game
+2. Position the overlay where your coordinates appear in-game
    - Coordinates should be visible and in format: "Your location: X Z Y H"
    - Only X and Y coordinates are used for mapping
-4. Click "Capture" to save the position
+3. Click "Capture" to save the position

 ## Usage

+### Coordinate Capture Methods

+1. **Clipboard Monitoring (Default)**
+   - Simply use `/loc` or `/jumploc` in game
+   - Your position will automatically update on the map
+   - No additional setup required

+2. **OCR-based Capture**
+   - Click "Start Capture" to begin OCR monitoring
+   - Application will automatically switch back to clipboard monitoring when OCR is stopped

 ### Main Controls
-(Hotkeys Disabled for now)
+(Hotkeys Currently Disabled)
 - **Start/Stop Capture (F9)**: Begin/end continuous coordinate capture
 - **Single Capture (Ctrl+F10)**: Capture coordinates once
 - **Test Capture Area (Ctrl+T)**: Highlight current capture area